 The impacts of climate change on the national seashore are not expected to differ among the alternatives, and the lack of quantitative information about climate change effects adds to the difficulty of predicting how these impacts will be realized in the national seashore.
-Additionally, management actions that are inherently part of each alternative, such as allowing natural processes to dominate, or rebuilding a road after a storm, will not fundamentally change with the anticipated added effects of climate change.
+Additionally, management actions that are inherently part of each alternative, such as allowing natural processes to dominate or rebuilding a road after a storm, would not fundamentally change with the anticipated added effects of climate change.

-The range of variability in the potential effects of climate change is large in comparison to what is known about the future under an altered climate regime in the national seashore in particular, even if larger-scale climatic patterns have been predicted with confidence for the Gulf Coast (Ning et al. 2003, Twilley et al. 2001).
+The range of variability in the potential effects of climate change is large in comparison to what is known about the future under an altered climate regime in the national seashore in particular, even if largerscale climatic patterns have been predicted with confidence for the Gulf Coast (Ning et al. 2003; Twilley et al. 2001).
 For example, salt marsh communities may be degraded by sea level rise, while storm frequency and intensity may impact historic resources and visitor amenities.
-However, climate change is one added factor among many that cause similar outcomes in a barrier island ecosystem, so management actions will not likely be taken due to climate change alone.
+However, climate change is one added factor among many that cause similar outcomes in a barrier island ecosystem, so management actions would not likely be taken due to climate change alone.

 Although many specific effects of climate change and the rates of changes are not known at the present time, additional data and climate change modeling will become available during the life of this plan.
-The best available scientific climate change data and modeling will be incorporated into specific management decisions or actions which may be taken under any of the alternatives described in this plan.
+The best available scientific climate change data and modeling would be incorporated into specific management decisions or actions that may be taken under any of the alternatives described in this plan.

-Given this complexity, the potential effects of this dynamic climate on national seashore resources were included in "Chapter 3, Affected Environment."
+Given this complexity, the potential effects of this dynamic climate on national seashore resources are included in "Chapter 3: Affected Environment."
 However, they will not be analyzed in detail in "Chapter 4, Environmental Consequences" in general with respect to each alternative because of the uncertainty and variability of outcomes, and because these outcomes or management are not expected to differ among the alternatives.
-However, under the impact topic of Special Status Species, climate change is discussed because it has implications on listed species management.
+However, under the impact topic of special status species, climate change is discussed because it has implications on listed species management.

-The Council on Environmental Quality regulations, implementing the National Environmental Policy Act (NEPA), requires assessment of cumulative impacts in the decision-making process for federal projects.
+The CEQ regulations implementing the National Environmental Policy Act require assessment of cumulative impacts in the decision-making process for federal projects.
 Cumulative impacts result from the incremental impact of an action when added to other past, present, and reasonably foreseeable future actions, regardless of who undertakes such other actions.
 Cumulative impacts can result from individually minor but collectively important actions taking place over a period of time.

 Cumulative impacts are considered for all alternatives.
-These impacts were determined by combining the impacts of the alternatives proposed in this document with the impacts of other past, present, and reasonably foreseable future actions.
-To do this, it was necessary to identify other such projects or actions at Gulf Islands National Seashore and in the surrounding area.
+These impacts were determined by combining the impacts of the alternatives proposed in this document with the impacts of other past, present, and reasonably foreseeable future actions.
+To do this, it was necessary to identify other such projects or actions at Gulf Islands National Seashore and the surrounding area.
 For the purposes of most impact topics in this analysis, the cumulative impact analysis area was Escambia, Santa Rosa, and Okaloosa counties in Florida, and Harrison and Jackson counties in Mississippi.
 For other impact topics, the area was the northern Gulf Coast.

-The following ongoing projects or projects planned for the near future were identified for the purposes of conducting the cumulative effects analysis (see the "Ongoing NPS Projects and Projects Planned for the Near Future" section in chapter 1 for more information on these actions):
+The following ongoing projects or projects planned for the near future were identified for the purposes of conducting the cumulative effects analysis (see chapter 1 for more information on these actions).